AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 +++How to make sure that all learners cannot see all courses?

 You can achieve this via catalogs..
-A default catalog contains all courses added to Prime by default.
+A default catalog contains all courses added to Learning Manager by default.

 You must disable the default catalog and create custom catalogs.